Home

 • Biblical Chronology and Timelines - Many of the Books of the Bible are not written in strict chronological order, and the Books themselves are not arranged in the Bible in order.
 Also, a great many of them occur at the same time as each other, or overlap.
 A reasonable understanding of biblical chronology is essential to a proper understanding the Scriptures.

 • Covenants, Dispensations, and Prophecies - How God deals with man.
-Covenants and prophecies are the promises of God to specific men, and the dispensations are the periods of time in which God deals with these men.
+Covenants and prophecies are the promises of God to specific men, and dispensations are how we describe the different periods of time in which God deals with these men.
 An understanding of God's specific interactions with mankind is a vital component of understanding the Scriptures as a whole, gives contextual understanding to biblical events, and also has direct bearing on unfulfilled prophecies.

-• Original Bible History and Modern Translations - The Bible reveals a great deal about its original authors - people like Moses, Samuel, Ezra, Luke, Paul, and John.
-The Bible has a tremendous history to be studied in manuscripts and ancient translations.
-There's also a great parade of English Bibles from Tyndale's translations to the King James, and then hundreds of years later, another wave of English translations based a much broader base of manuscripts and 350 years of archeological and linguistic advances - but these new translations must be qualified individually!
+• Bilblical Origins and Modern Translations - The Bible reveals a great deal about its original authors - people like Moses, Samuel, Ezra, Luke, Paul, and John.
+The Scriptures have a tremendous history to be studied in manuscripts and ancient translations, and there are questions about canon and apocrapha which must be answered.
+There's also a great parade of English translations of the Bible, from William Tyndale's first English translations to the recent flood of modern English translations.
+These newer translations originate from a much broader base of manuscripts and 400 years of archeological and linguistic advances - but most are non-literal translations, and all must be carefully and individually qualified!